Snowfighter/Checkio-Solutions/README.md

 ### Three Words
 I have approached this task in two ways: regex and mapping.
 Regex helped to filter out three words.
 In my opinion, my regex approach is a bit cumbersome and can be done easier using `\D+\s` metacharacters.
 Mapping can be used to transform strings into 1 and 0 pattern, where 1 is a word string and 0 is not.
 ### Sum Numbers
-Keep forgetting that int itself is a function and I do not need to specify any varibale for it in `lambda` functions.
+Keep forgetting that int itself is a function and I do not need to specify any varibale for it in the `lambda` functions.